-The short answer: While it’s not impossible to get a loan if you don’t have a bank account, it can be difficult to be approved, cost more in interest and fees, and may require collateral to guarantee the loan.
-But if you need money fast, there are options available.
+While it’s not impossible to get a loan if you don’t have a bank account, it can be difficult to get approved, will likely cost more in interest and fees, and may require collateral to guarantee the loan.
+However, if you need money fast, there are options available.
 Here’s a look at how to get loans without a bank account.

 Is It Hard To Get a Loan With No Bank Account?